TomFaulkner/tomfaulkner.org/content/blog/gone-fishing/index.md

 dateComment: "53rd anniversary of Star Trek"
 ---

-This is republished from an Jupyter Notebook I published on a [GitHub Gist](https://gist.github.com/TomFaulkner/eb57a5f468b56abb8241e3fe27e215e4).
+This is republished from a Jupyter Notebook I published on a [GitHub Gist](https://gist.github.com/TomFaulkner/eb57a5f468b56abb8241e3fe27e215e4).

 After getting the book ["Math Adventures with Python"](https://nostarch.com/mathadventures) I've been more interested in solving math problems in Python and how one might go about it at a junior high or high school level.
 I teach neither Math or Programming, but I am a programmer.
 Today I heard the riddle on a Car Talk re-run and decided to solve it using Python.